jamiedidthis/quartz/content/private/cql/2 - xuanwu cave.md

 Wei Wuxian says nothing, which is so unprecedented that Lan Wangji makes the fatal mistake of opening his eyes to look.

 Wei Wuxian is smiling.
-He is lounging back against the rock, one arm on his head, a pile of inky hair slipping down his neck, looking like a picture in a book that Lan Wangji should not know exists.
+He is lounging back against the rock, one arm on his head, a pile of inky hair slipping down his neck, like a picture in a book that Lan Wangji should not know exists.
 He is watching Lan Wangji, and smiling.
 Not even wickedly.
 Just a smile that is lovely and knowing, that could make a man walk off a cliff and fall to his death.

 “*Wei Ying,*” Wei Wuxian growls softly, imitating Lan Wangji’s voice.

 “Wei Ying,” Lan Wangji says, since that seems to be all he can say.

 Wei Wuxian’s face changes.
 He reads Lan Wangji’s face, finds something there that makes the knowing drop away, the pure loveliness remain.
-Lan Wangji’s breath catches in his throat.
+Lan Wangji’s breath catches.
 The moment stretches out like honey pulled out of its comb, their gazes locked, the blazing heat on his face and the crackling glow of the fire.

 Which one of them tips forward first, he doesn’t know.
 All he knows is that Wei Wuxian meets him, already there when Lan Wangji lays their faces together and touches his lips with the dry, burning heat of his own.

 Wei Wuxian kisses him back, a *rightness* about it that threads down his spine.
 It’s a shiver, in the heat.

-They don’t pull apart; the kiss ends, and they stay, lips close, breath mingling.
-So close that it doesn’t take anything, Wei Wuxian’s fingers sliding around the back of his neck, to bring him back in.
+They don’t pull apart; the kiss ends, and they stay close, breath mingling.
+So close that it doesn’t take anything, Wei Wuxian’s fingers sliding around the back of his neck, to pull him back in.

 Lan Wangji has not had a drop of liquor this time.
 His head swims with it anyway, the soft press and drag of Wei Wuxian’s mouth, lips chapped from days of rationing water.
 He is dizzy with the knowledge that he can have this again, dizzy with the slightly clumsy way Wei Wuxian is pressing against him.
 Dizzy with the way he’s kissing Wei Wuxian back.
-Clumsy too, so full of need, heart pounding so hard it aches in his skull.
-His stomach clenches with pleasure.
+Clumsy too, mouths pressed together, a strange feeling—*joy*—humming through him.
+His stomach clenching with pleasure.
 Wei Wuxian hisses softly like hot stones hitting water.

 Lan Wangji’s hand has slid down over his chest, where it hurts, where the brand is.
 He pulls it back, stricken.